querycert/qcert/README.md

 Otherwise, you can do it now.

-### Run queries compiled to Javascript
+### Run queries compiled to JavaScript

 (In the [`./samples`](./samples) directory)

-To run a query compiled to Javascript, you can call `java` for the `RunJavascript` query runner (It uses uses the Nashorn Javascript engine for the JVM).
+To run a query compiled to JavaScript, you can call `java` for the `RunJavascript` query runner (It uses uses the Nashorn JavaScript engine for the JVM).
 You will need to pass it two pieces of
-information: (i) the location of the Q\*cert runtime for javascript, and (ii) some input data on which to run the query.
+information: (i) the location of the Q\*cert runtime for JavaScript, and (ii) some input data on which to run the query.
 From the command line, you can do it as follows: